eecs-autograder/autograder-sandbox/README.md

 1. Install this library with pip: `pip install autograder-sandbox`

 ## Configuration
+### Redis
 By default, the sandbox program tries to connect to Redis at localhost:6379.
 To change the host or port, set the AG_REDIS_HOST and AG_REDIS_PORT environment variables, respectively.

+### Docker Image
+The Docker image used by default is [jameslp/autograder-sandbox](https://hub.docker.com/r/jameslp/autograder-sandbox/).
+To use your own image, begin your custom Dockerfile with `FROM jameslp/autograder-sandbox:latest`, and then set the SANDBOX_DOCKER_IMAGE environment variable to the name of your built image.

 ## Basic usage
 ```